Ika Journey to Self-Definition

 • Communal Structures: Ika society is organized around extended family units, known as Ebon.
 These family units form the basic building blocks of the community and play a crucial role in maintaining social order, resolving disputes, and ensuring the continuity of cultural practices.

 • Festivals and Rituals: The Ika people have a rich tradition of festivals and rituals that celebrate their agricultural cycles, religious beliefs, and communal values.
-These festivals are key moments of collective identity, where the people come together to honor their ancestors, renew their bonds, and celebrate their cultural heritage.
+These festivals are key moments of collective identity, where the people come together to honour their ancestors, renew their bonds, and celebrate their cultural heritage.

 Unity in Diversity: The Ika People’s Internal Cohesion